mickfuzz/phd4/_posts/thesis_chapters/2023-6-3-Methodology.md

 There are a range of valid methodological approaches suited to this study.
 These include participatory design Muller, 2007), ethnography and guided participation,  communities of practice [@laveSituatedLearningLegitimate1991] , Activity Theory .

-I have chosen to use a design based research and to draw on the work of Rogoff [@rogoffObservingSocioculturalActivity1993; -@rogoffGuidedParticipationCultural1993] of ethnography and three planes of activity
+I have chosen to use activity theory as a base for the the theoretical framework of this study and to supplement it with the technique of design-based research.
+I also  draw on the work of Rogoff [@rogoffObservingSocioculturalActivity1993; -@rogoffGuidedParticipationCultural1993] and the use of three planes of activity to analyse complex community actions.

 ### Socio cultural research methods